 13.2 – The exponential moving average

 Remember the basic assumption of technical analysis – markets discount everything.
-This means the latest price that you see (on 28th July) discounts all the known and unknown information.
+This means the latest price you see (on 28th July) discounts all the known and unknown information.
 This also implies the price on 28th is more sacred than the price on 25th.

-Going by this, one would like to assign weightage to data points based on the ‘newness’ of the data.
+One would like to assign weightage to data points based on the ‘newness’ of the data.
 Therefore the data point on 28th July gets the highest weightage, 25th July gets the next highest weightage, 24th July gets the 3rd highest, and so on.

-By doing so, I have essentially scaled the data points according to its newness – the latest data point gets the maximum attention and the oldest data point gets the least attention.
+By doing so, I have essentially scaled the data points according to its newness – the latest data point gets the maximum attention, and the oldest data point gets the least attention.

 The average calculated on this scaled set of numbers gives us the Exponential Moving Average (EMA).
 I deliberately skipped the EMA calculation part, simply because most of the technical analysis software lets us drag and drop the EMA on prices.
 Hence we will focus on EMA’s application as opposed to its calculation.

 Here is a chart of Cipla Ltd. I have plotted a 50 day SMA (black) and a 50 day EMA (red) on Cipla’s closing prices.
-Though both SMA and EMA are for a 50 day period, you can notice that the EMA is more reactive to the prices and hence it sticks closer to the price.
+Though both SMA and EMA are for a 50 day period, you can notice that the EMA is more reactive to the prices and sticks closer to the price.